Login

 • Education:

-• Antiplatelet selection for complex and high-risk PCI, including cardiogenic shock and cardiac arrest
+• Have cardiogenic shock and cardiac arrest

 • Periprocedural events and thrombus management in patients undergoing complex and/or high-risk PCI